-In a similar vein to some of the above principles, any transactions which are tantamount to gambling are prohibited under shariah.
+In a similar vein to some of the above principles, any transactions that are tantamount to gambling are prohibited under shariah.

 In addition to complying with the above principles, lenders wishing to be shariah-compliant must take care not to invest in certain prohibited (haram) products or businesses, such as casinos or drinking establishments.

 The primary structures used in Islamic finance transactions represent a way to meet the priorities of investors and entrepreneurs in various circumstances while adhering to Islamic finance principles.
 These structures are in widespread use among industry participants seeking to be shariah-compliant, though there may be nuances according to the jurisdiction and other local considerations.